benrandall/redditbot/README.md

 # redditbot
-Ben and Zara's Reddit Bot
+Ben and Z̶a̶r̶a̶'̶s̶  Adriana's Reddit Bot